Software tool-set for automated quantum system identification and device bring up: Qiskit Interface

 \section{Qiskit Interface}

-An important aspect of this software library is its usability and universality.
-This translates to providing an intuitive and flexible interface which allows end-users to run quantum circuits on a high-fidelity physics simulator without worrying about the elaborate setup of the model, but also having access to the underlying parameters of the model if they so desire.
-This is achieved with the help of the Qiskit interface, the implementation of which is discussed below.
+An important aspect of this software library is its intuitive and flexible interface which is achieved with the help of the Qiskit interface, the implementation of which is discussed below.

-\subsection{The \texttt{Qiskit} backend in \texttt{c3-toolset}}
+\subsection{The \texttt{qiskit} backend in \texttt{c3-toolset}}

-This library includes a \texttt{c3.qiskit} submodule which allows users to have a drop-in replacement for running their existing Qiskit circuits on the high-fidelity \texttt{c3-toolset} physics simulator.
-This is achieved by implementing a Qiskit \texttt{backend} class that can accept qasm circuits and create the necessary \texttt{c3-toolset} objects to simulate them and return the result populations.
+This library includes a \texttt{c3.qiskit} submodule which allows users to have a drop-in replacement for running their existing qiskit circuits on the high-fidelity \texttt{c3-toolset} physics simulator.
 A minimum example for this is below:

-The histograms obtained from running this circuit, as shown in Fig. \ref{fig:qiskit} reflect the un-optimized nature of the gates, along with some leakage to higher levels of the Transmon.
+The histograms obtained from running this circuit, as shown in Fig. \ref{fig:qiskit} reflect the un-optimized nature of the gates, along with some leakage to higher levels of the transmon.
 The same circuit when run after the Optimal Control step, returns result populations much closer to ideally expected values.